dojo/dojo.io/site/source/tutorials/accessibility.md

 Since this example uses a `<button>` element, it requires neither an explicit `tabindex` nor an `onkeydown` event to work properly with a keyboard.
 Wherever possible, Dojo 2 takes advantage of built-in accessibility by using native elements.
 However, while native functionality is the most straightforward path to good accessibility, there are times when it is not possible, such as when no built-in element gives the desired functionality.

-For those times, this checklist is a good starting point to ensure that a widget is accessible:
+For those times when native functionality is insufficient, this checklist is a good starting point to ensure that a widget is accessible:

 - Ensure nodes that support any sort of user interaction are both focusable and have accessible descriptive text.
 - Leave native focus styles intact or provide a sufficiently visible alternative.